Rewilding update Summer 2025

 “We've seen a large-scale absence of field vole - this almost certainly being a normal stage in their population cycle,” said Mike.
 “This seems to fit nicely with the much lower number of kestrel sightings.
 No matter - they'll likely be back in force next year.”

-Stoats and weasels have been spotted on the rewilding fields and badgers have appeared pretty regularly on camera traps set by Ambio nature conservation trainees, suggesting that they are re-establishing on the estate after the losses to culling over the last ten years.
+Stoats and weasels have been spotted on the rewilding fields and badgers have appeared pretty regularly on camera traps set by Ambio nature conservation trainees, suggesting that they are re-establishing on the estate after being seen at Sharpham much less over the last ten years.
+Badger culling was taking place on land neighbouring the Sharpham Estate, after fears that badgers spread bovine turberculosis, but no culling took place here.

 A hare